 4.37.
-The purpose of nuclear security (including physical and computer security) applied to instrumentation and control systems of research reactors is to prevent, detect and, when detected, eliminate or reduce the vulnerabilities that could be exploited from either outside or inside the site area of the protected facility, material, equipment, software and data (see also Section 8).
+The purpose of nuclear security (including physical and computer security) applied to instrumentation and control systems of research reactors is to prevent, detect and, when detected, eliminate or reduce the vulnerabilities that could be exploited from either outside or inside the site area of the protected facility, or those associated with material, equipment, software and data (see also Section 8).
 The instrumentation and control systems for a research reactor fulfil functions of both safety and nuclear security.
-The architectural and functional vulnerabilities of these instrumentation and control systems and their consequences for the safety and security of the research reactor should be assessed.
+The architectural and functional vulnerabilities of these the instrumentation and control systems and their the consequences of those vulnerabilities for the safety and nuclear security of the research reactor should be assessed.